 Organizational-level prevention strategy

-In addition to limiting the work stress on individual and group levels, intervention from the organization is also a key component of promoting employees' well-being (Ivancevich & Matteson, 1987).
-Although work stress is an individual perception, it can be effectively managed on an organizational level by changing the organizational structure and climate (Sutherland & Cooper, 2000).
-For instance, companies can facilitate a culture of support, respect, reward fairness, and promote the safety of the work environment.
-In addition, after studying the intervention in Denmark enterprises, the health psychologists found that providing performance feedback and appraisal at the organizational level significantly affects employees’ behavioral stress and job satisfaction (Nielsen et al., 2007).
+In addition to limiting the work stress at individual and group levels, intervention from the organization is also a key component in promoting employees' well-being (Ivancevich & Matteson, 1987).
+Although work stress affects the individual, it can be effectively managed at the organizational level by changing the organizational structure and climate (Sutherland & Cooper, 2000).
+For instance, companies can facilitate a culture of support, respect, and reward fairness, and promote safety in the work environment.
+In addition, after studying an intervention in Danish businesses, a group of health psychologists found that providing performance feedback and appraisal at the organizational level significantly affects employees’ behavioral stress and job satisfaction (Nielsen et al., 2007).

 Self-Check Questions